CALCRIM No. 2390. Sale, Furnishing, etc., of Cannabis to Minor (Health & Saf. Code, § 11361)

 minute of his or her birthday has begun.]

-is charged with furnishing, administering, or giving away marijuana to a minor
+charged with furnishing, administering, or giving away cannabis to a minor under

 Sale of a controlled substance does not require a usable amount.
 (See People v.